€100,000 to fund language technology innovators

 A committee of leading experts will evaluate the proposals.

-Initially, 20 candidates will be selected for the second evaluation phase and will be asked to send a 2 minutes video in which the researcher makes a short speech of his/her project.
+Initially, 20 candidates will be selected for the second evaluation phase and will be asked to send more detailed description of the project and a 2 minutes video in which the researcher makes a short speech of his/her project.
 Candidates may be contacted for a 10-minute interview if the committee requires further information.

 Participants will be asked to publish a paper about their project on the Imminent Research Center website within 1 year of the final presentation.